All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Rate of Loss and Sustainability

 The healthiest and most sustainable rate of weight loss is 1 to 2 pounds per week for most adults.
 During the active titration phase of Zepbound (months 2 through 6), many patients exceed this, losing 2 to 3 pounds per week.
 This is acceptable because the calorie deficit is driven by genuine appetite reduction rather than extreme restriction.
-However, if you consistently lose more than 4 pounds per week, your provider may recommend increasing caloric intake slightly to prevent nutritional deficiencies and excessive muscle loss.
+But if you consistently lose more than 4 pounds per week, your provider may recommend increasing caloric intake slightly to prevent nutritional deficiencies and excessive muscle loss.

 What Happens After You Reach Your Goal